-“I’ve recently sent an invitation for Rep./Sen. ________ to visit my museum in August.
+“I’ve recently sent an invitation for Rep./Sen. ________ to visit my museum.
 Can I speak with your scheduler about this request?”

 You can find the office’s local contact information, or visit the Congressional website for local contact information.
 We recommend starting with the local office, but be aware that every legislator has their own scheduling process, so you may need to flexible.
 Be specific about why you are calling and what you are asking the legislator or staff to do–namely, visit the museum.

 Continue following up until a meeting is scheduled.
-If the member of Congress is not available the week of August 9-16, offer alternate dates.
+If the member of Congress is not available the dates you originally suggested, offer alternate dates.